vkbati/language_models/README.md

-The assignments I did for coursework.
+The notebooks I used for coursework.